apache/trafficcontrol/docs/source/api/v5/cdns_name_federations.rst

 Response Structure
 ------------------
 :id:          The integral, unique identifier of the :term:`Federation`
-:cname:       The Canonical Name (CNAME) used by the federation
+:cname:       The :abbr:`CNAME (Canonical Name)` used by the :term:`Federation`
-:description: An optionally-present field containing a description of the field
+:description: The description of the :term:`Federation`

-	.. note:: This key will only be present if the description was provided when the federation was created

-:lastUpdated: The date and time at which this federation was last modified, in :ref:`non-rfc-datetime`
+:lastUpdated: The date and time at which this federation was last modified, in :RFC:`3339` format

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was given in :ref:`non-rfc-datetime`.

-:ttl:         Time to Live (TTL) for the ``cname``, in hours
+:ttl: :abbr:`TTL (Time to Live)` for the ``cname``, in hours

 .. code-block:: http
 	:caption: Response Example